 The Anglican Communion Council contributes 10% of basic salary and employees are required to contribute a minimum of 2.5%.

 Hours of Duty: Normal hours of work are 35 per week, Monday to Friday with an hour’s unpaid break for lunch.
-Holders of senior positions are expected to adopt a flexible approach to hours worked to fulfil the duties of the post.
+The Trust Fundraiser would be expected to adopt a flexible approach to hours worked to fulfil the duties of the post.
 Consideration will be given to candidates wishing to work 4 days per week.

 Annual Leave: 25 days paid leave per leave year.
 This is exclusive of public holidays and additional non contractual privilege holidays.
 The leave year runs from 1st January to 31st December.